 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 4:05 am and the next high tide will be at 4:35 pm.
-The first low tide was at 10:20 am and the next low tide will be at 10:29 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:48 am and the next high tide at 5:32 pm.
+The first low tide was at 11:08 am and the next low tide will be at 11:42 pm.

-The lunar phase is a First Quarter Moon.
-Today we have 12 hours and 41 minutes of sun.
-The solar transit is at 1:39 pm and the length of time the moon will be visible will be 9 hours and 10 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 10 hours and 38 minutes of sun.
+The solar transit was at 12:26 pm and the length of time the moon will be visible will be 13 hours and 31 minutes.

-The tidal coefficient today is 33, a very low value, which means that there will not be a great difference between high tide and low tide.
-The currents will also be very small.
-At noon the tidal coefficient increases to 35 to end the day with a tidal coefficient of 38.
-The tide heights today are 3.1 m, 1.3 m, 3.0 m and 1.3 m.
+The tidal coefficient today is 69 (average).
+At noon the tidal coefficient increases to 74 to end the day with a tidal coefficient of 79.
+The tide heights today are 3.2 m, 0.9 m, 3.2 m and 0.9 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Kaiteriteri which is of 4.3 m and a minimum height of -0.1 m.

-The solunar fishing calendar in Kaiteriteri tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Kaiteriteri tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Kaiteriteri.
 The times are generated in local time in Nelson / Tasman and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: